 It’s okay to give them a couple of extra square feet to roam, but too much space will make it hard for the coop to stay warm.
 If you live somewhere that it gets chilly or cold, you will want to make sure to consider this.

 On the flip side, it is a good idea to get a coop that is a bit too big if you have plans to expand your flock sooner rather than later.

 Otherwise, you will need to make structural changes to your coop to fit your flock.
 Best chicken coops

 How About the Space for Perches and Nesting Boxes?

-Inside the coop, you need to have a nesting box and perches for your chickens to rest on.
-This is essential when you raise backyard chickens.
+Inside the coop, you need to have nesting boxes and perches for your chickens to rest on.
+These are essential when you raise backyard chickens.

 It’s great to have a few individual nesting boxes, but you don’t need to have one per chicken.
 That is especially since chickens can share their nesting boxes.
 Many people find that one box per three hens is a good balance.

 For perches and roosting, you will want at least 10 inches of perching space per chicken.